rockstor/rockstor-doc/kvm_setup.rst

 Following the graphical installers prompts should result in a problem free install and once complete the virtual system should rebooted and the initial minimal configuration can be done.

-Note that the installation media will be automatically removed in this first reboot; there by avoiding booting from the iso image again.
+Note that the installation media will be automatically removed from the virtual machine during this first reboot; there by avoiding booting from the iso image again.

 Initial "first boot configuration"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^